>

 • Also shows a small “Price Drop” badge.

-Important: Consistency and feed hygiene also count here.
-Sudden price changes without a clear history? → No display.
+Important: Here too, consistency and feed hygiene count.
+Erratic prices without a clear history? → No display.

-Material, size, color, special features – Google can display additional info with complete product data.
+Material, size, color, special features – Google can show additional info with complete product data.

-Requirement: All relevant attributes must be present in the feed and appear on the landing page.
-The more relevant fields you maintain cleanly, the more annotations you can trigger.
+Prerequisite: All relevant attributes must be present in the feed and appear on the landing page.
+The more relevant fields you maintain properly, the more annotations you can trigger.

-Requirement: You must correctly document your return policies in the Merchant Center under "Shipping & Returns" – and they must match 1:1 with the information on your website.
+Special care must be taken with the return policy.
+You must correctly list your return policies in the Merchant Center under “Delivery & Returns” – and they must match the information on your website 1:1.

-Discounts that no one sees bring you no revenue.
-And especially in the competitive Google Shopping environment, it is not the highest discount that counts, but the most visible one.
+Discounts that no one sees won't bring you any sales.
+And particularly in the competitive Google Shopping environment, it’s not the highest discount that matters, but the most visible one.

 • Always use price + sale_price, not just one price value.

-• Pay attention to the 30-of-200-day price history before starting sale actions.
+• Pay attention to the 30-of-200-day price history before you start sale actions.

-• Keep your feed & your landing pages in sync – with prices, attributes & policies.
+• Keep your feed & landing pages in sync – regarding prices, attributes & policies.

-• Understand that Google only shows sale ads and annotations when the algorithm has confidence in your data quality.
+• Understand that Google will only show sale ads and annotations when the algorithm trusts your data quality.

-• With tools and LabelUp’s setup, you can improve your Google Shopping Ads, structure your sale logic cleanly, and ensure that only the products that truly deserve visibility are seen.
+• With tools and the SetUp from LabelUp, you can improve your Google Shopping Ads, structure your sale logic cleanly, and with smart labels ensure that only the products that truly deserve it are visible.

 Further Tools & Articles: